RobertDWhite/WhiteMatterTech/content/posts/politics-dashboard/index.md

 ## Closing observation

-Most of the OSS work was not in application logic.
-It was in the seam between *what I had built for myself* and *what could plausibly run for someone else without my specific FreshRSS, Ollama, Nitter, and feed list*.
-Cleaning up that seam is roughly the entire OSS effort.
+Most of the open-source work resided outside the application logic.
+It lay at the boundary between *what I had built for myself* and *what could plausibly run for another operator without my particular FreshRSS, Ollama, Nitter, and feed list*.
+Making that boundary explicit constitutes much of the open-source effort.

-The code is a small, useful tool.
-I run it daily.
-If you do too, the categories you pick are likely the most informative thing about your configuration even more than the model selection or the feed sources.
-They describe what the user is paying attention to.
+The code is a compact tool that I run daily.
+For any deployment, the chosen categories may reveal more about the configuration than the selected model or feed sources, because they describe the material to which the operator has chosen to attend.

 ---

 > Source: [github.com/RobertDWhite/politics-dashboard](https://github.com/RobertDWhite/politics-dashboard).
 Images: `ghcr.io/robertdwhite/politics-api`, `ghcr.io/robertdwhite/politics-ui` (multi-arch).
 License: MIT.
 >
-> As always, if you have any questions, feel free to start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a GitHub](https://github.com/RobertDWhite/WhiteMatterTech/pulls) PR to recommend changes/fixes in the article, or reach out to me directly at [robert@whitematter.tech](mailto:robert@whitematter.tech).
+Questions or corrections are welcome.
+Start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a pull request](https://github.com/RobertDWhite/WhiteMatterTech/pulls), or email me at [robert@whitematter.tech](mailto:robert@whitematter.tech).

->
-> Thanks for reading!
->
-> Robert
+Robert